ICT-Mahidol/Gemini-2023/EsanLamSing.md

 28. Subsystems must notify the user when faults occur.
 29. If a subsystem fails, the remaining equipment in the environment must still be operable after restarting.
 30. If a user station has a computer hardware failure, it shall be possible to transfer control from one user station to another using a simple software reconfiguration procedure.
+31. The observing program shall allow observation that is automated and requires little human interaction.

 ## Non-functional
 1. All requirements and modes of operations are available to all users unless explicitly stated.